On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Introduction

 \section{Introduction}

 This paper considers a two-player zero-sum repeated game where the environment, or game matrix, is unknown before the start of play.
-At the beginning of each round each player simultaneously chooses amongst a finite set of actions, and then observes their respective rewards which are equal and opposite (hence, zero-sum), and stochastic.
+At the beginning of each round, each player simultaneously chooses from a finite set of actions and then receives their respective rewards, which are equal and opposite, along with stochastic feedback on the environment.
 For example, consider two firms in a duopoly competing for customers.
-On any given week, prospective clients submit bids to both firms, and the first firm may offer lower prices whereas the second firm may offer a more valuable warranty.
-At the end of the week, both firms know which actions each other took, and what share of the customers or revenue they received.
+On any given week, prospective clients submit bids to both firms, and the first firm may offer lower prices while the second firm may offer a more valuable warranty.
+At the end of the week, both firms know which actions the other took and the state of the market.
 This game is challenging for two reasons: first, neither firm knows precisely what outcome will occur for any given pair of actions due to uncertainty and stochasticity in the market, and second, they are competing against each other where one firm's gain is the other firm's loss.

-When interacting in a stochastic environment, each player is motivated to explore the environment to identify high-reward actions that can be exploited against their opponent.
-However, unlike a multi-armed bandit game where agents can control how they explore, in this competitive game an opponent can actually prevent the agent from observing part of the game matrix by simply refusing to play some actions.
-For example, in a game of rock-paper-scissors, if the second player never plays ``rock'' the first player never learns how their actions compete with ``rock'' unless they assumed the game was symmetric.
-However, in this case the first player can play a randomized strategy of $(1/3,2/3)$ over (``rock'',``scissors'') to get an higher expected reward than it gets by playing the equilibrium strategy $(1/3,1/3,1/3)$ over (``rock'',``paper'',``scissors'').
+When interacting in a stochastic environment, each player is motivated to play the high-reward actions in the environment.
+However, unlike in a multi-armed bandit game where agents can choose from which arm they receive a reward, in this competitive game, an opponent can actually prevent the agent from receiving a reward from part of the game matrix by simply refusing to play certain actions.
+For example, in a game of rock-paper-scissors, if the second player never plays "rock," the first player can never receive a reward from the "rock" column of the game matrix.
+Therefore, instead of a notion of best entry of the game matrix (analogous to the best arm in bandits), the notion of Nash equilibrium is used to assess the performance of each player.
+For instance, in the same rock-paper-scissors game, the second player not playing "rock" is bad for them, as the first player can play a randomized strategy of $(1/3,2/3)$ over ("rock", "scissors") to get a higher expected reward than they would by playing the equilibrium strategy $(1/3,1/3,1/3)$ over ("rock," "paper," "scissors").